AbsaOSS/pramen/README.md

 sbt -DSPARK_VERSION="3.4.1" ++2.13.11 assembly
 ```

-You can collect the uber jar of `pramen-runner` either at
+You can collect the uber jar of Pramen either at
-- `runner/target/scala-2.x/` for the pipeline runner.
+- `core/target/scala-2.x/` for the pipeline runner.
 - `extras/target/scala-2.x/` for extra pipeline elements.

 depending on the Scala version you used.